 - Read operation according to a key item or not

-- Browsing the records corresponding to a condition
+- Looping through records that match a condition

 In french: HLitPrécédent